Blake-Loveland/landgrid-support/_articles/using-the-api.md

 **Response:**
 A single GeoJSON Feature for the requested parcel (rather than an array of results).

+Parcel attributes that have a null value are omitted from the results.

 ## Response Format

 All of these requests return a JSON response on success, an array of GeoJSON features representing the matched parcels.
 These include polygon geometries and `properties`.
 Our standard fields are documented in the [Loveland Parcel Schema](/articles/schema) (some additional undocumented fields may be included in the `properties`).
 An empty results set with no error means no parcels could be matched.
+Parcel attributes that have a null value are omitted from the results.
 Here's an example response payload with results:

     {
       results: [